chengh99/chengh99/README.md

 ## 🚀 About Me

 I'm passionate about building **enterprise-grade AI applications** with a focus on **biomanufacturing**, **process intelligence**, and **resilient informatics integrations**.

+As a serial entrepreneur with two exits, I focus on building practical AI products that can demonstrate real business value, along with the product-first roadmap for sustainble growth.
 My work bridges the gap between cutting-edge AI and real-world enterprise challenges, driving innovative solutions that optimize processes and deliver tangible value.

 ---